List of content you will read in this article:

 Step 4: Restart the SSH service

-Once you are done with the required changes, you need to restart the SSH services to make the change in effect.
+Once you are done with the required changes, you need to restart the SSH services to put the change in effect.
 You can run the following command to restart the SSH server.

 sudo systemctl restart ssh